Charles N. Holden: Personal life

 In 1841, Holden married Frances Woodbury.

 Holden's extended family was well-involved in Chicago politics.
 This included Charles C. P. Holden, his cousin.

 Death

-Holden died September 29, 1887 at his Chicago residence of a stroke.
+Holden died September 29, 1887, at his Chicago residence of a stroke.
 He had suffered a previous stroke roughly a year earlier, from which he had only partially recovered.
-His funeral was held October 3, 1887 at Chicago's Second Baptist Church.
+His funeral was held October 3, 1887, at Chicago's Second Baptist Church, and he was buried at Rosehill Cemetery.